 The following works are pictured below:

 The Library of Apollodorus includes two stories for the seduction of Leda.
 The one relayed above is perhaps more popular, but the other mentions a feature that doesn't occur in the former.
-In the alternate version, it was not Leda whom Zeus seduced in the form of a swan, but Nemesis, the goddess of just retribution. "[F]or when Nemesis was trying to avoid intercourse with Zeus, she changed her form into that of a goose, and he turned himself into a a swan and slept with her.
+In the alternate version, it was not Leda whom Zeus seduced in the form of a swan, but Nemesis, the goddess of just retribution. "[F]or when Nemesis was trying to avoid intercourse with Zeus, she changed her form into that of a goose, and he turned himself into a swan and slept with her.
 From their intercourse she laid an egg, which some shepherd discovered in the marshes and gave to Leda, who put it into a chest and kept it.
 When the time came and Helen was born, she raised her as her own daughter."[2]
 This second story offers a clearer rationalization for the popular story of Helen born from an egg.
 Whether the egg came from Leda or Nemesis, however, is unclear in many cases on the visual record.
 Both stories involve a certain poetic irony.
-In second version, the fact that Helen is truly the daughter of Nemesis comes full circle when the Greeks set sail against Troy to punish Paris and the Trojans in an act of "just retribution" for having stolen Helen from her lawfully wedded husband.
+In the second version, the fact that Helen is truly the daughter of Nemesis comes full circle when the Greeks set sail against Troy to punish Paris and the Trojans in an act of "just retribution" for having stolen Helen from her lawfully wedded Greek husband.
 More on that punishment later.

 The birth of Helen from an egg on an altar of Zeus.
 Leda is on the left.
 A shepherd with a stick stands on the right.
 The god Eros hovers above with a wreath in hand.
 Kiel B 501 Photo: Marcus Cyron (CC BY-SA 3.0).